My Favorite Things About Electric Clocks

 Mechanical Digital

 I also have some 'scroll clocks', the type with numbered reels which smoothly roll down to the next minute.
-I have a pair of '70s GEs (often referred to as "dice clocks", since the reels have several sides instead of being round), as well as a Numechron "Tymeter" from the '60s, which uses similar reels.
-I also have a Sankyo model 412, which uses round reels, and has a stylized rounded-front rectangular case.
-A different type of scroll clock is the Lux model 5010-01 I acquired.
+I have a trio of '70s GEs (often referred to as "dice clocks", since the reels have several sides instead of being round), as well as a couple of Numechron "Tymeter" clocks from the '50s and '60s, which uses similar reels (one of which even offers a 24-hour time readout).
+I also have a Sankyo 412, which uses round reels, and has a stylized rounded-front rectangular case.
+A different type of scroll clock is the Lux 5010-01 I acquired.
 Instead of the motor driving a seconds reel which then triggers the minutes reel to turn, some sort of spring-loaded mechanism is involved which would jump the minutes reel ahead at the proper time.
 Mine doesn't work as it should; instead, the minutes reel is constantly moving at a very slow rate.
 Hopefully, I'll be able to figure out what's wrong with it someday.
 Quasi-similar is the Ropat "Talisman 15" alarm clock.
 It seems similar to the Lux, but unlike it (or any of my other mechanical-digital clocks), it's battery-operated (runs on a single D-cell battery), using a clockwork mechanism which triggers a small motor to advance the digits every minute.
 Also unlike my other scroll clocks, it keeps track of the day of the week.
 It didn't work when I got it, but after some lubrication of the clockwork mechanism, as well as some repairs to the alarm dial, it works fairly well.

 Electronic Digital

-Most of my LED clocks are fairly unremarkable, since the designs are static and boring.
-However, one model stands out from the rest: the Micronta model 63-814, from the '80s.
+Most LED clocks are fairly unremarkable, since the designs are static and boring.
+However, some of them manage to stand out from the rest, such as the Micronta 63-814, from the late '70s.
 In addition to the standard hours/minutes adjustments, by moving a switch, the seconds count is displayed instead, along with the ones digit of the current minute.
 When setting the time, the seconds count can either be reset to 00, or stopped where it is, for synchronizing with other clocks.
 I have owned three of them, all yard sale finds; one of them stopped displaying time correctly shortly after I bought it, but the other two are still working.
-Similar to these is a GE model 8143-5, which also has a seconds count, though it's viewed by pressing the Snooze button, and can only be altered by pressing the Slow Set button to advance the minute.
+Similar to these is a GE 8143-5, which also has a seconds count, though it's viewed by pressing the Snooze button, and can only be altered by pressing the Slow Set button to advance the minute.
 Back in the Micronta department, I also own a Micronta 63-766.
 It has a 2" large display, and can be switched to display 12- or 24-hour time.
 In the early '90s, these clocks were relabeled and sold as "audio system enhancers" by various less-than-reputable companies, such as Tice Audio; I don't know if it has any effect on the sound from my stereo, but it keeps pretty good time.
 Similar to this one is the Micronta 63-805; it uses the same sort of 2" LED display (also switchable for 12/24 hours), but is meant to be wall-mounted (lacks an alarm function).
+Possibly the oddest of these is the Micronta 63-906, also known as the "VoxClock 3".
+Radio Shack's top-of-the-line alarm clock for several years, it not only tells the time (and date) on the LED display, but also audibly via voice synthesis (remarkably intelligible for 1985-era technology).
+It also offers dual alarms with "crescendo alarm", as well as optional time announcement and electronic chimes.
+Some of the buttons are dirty, but all of the features work as they should.

 I also have some non-LED digital clocks, such as the MFJ 102.
 MFJ is a company which makes accessories aimed at ham radio operators.
 The MFJ-102 is a somewhat-conventional vacuum fluorescent alarm clock, but like some of the Microntas listed above, has a switch that allows 12 or 24-hour readout.
 Oddly, unlike any other digital clock I have, the AM/PM indication in 12-hour mode makes use of the leftmost upper and lower segments of the leftmost digit on the display.
 Exactly why they did this instead of using a display with dedicated AM or PM markings within the VFD panel is unknown, but it does make some sense, since those segments are never used in 12-hour mode (they are, however, used in 24-hour mode, since single-digit hours are displayed as "0x").

-Probably the oddest of all of these is the Hewlett-Packard model 59309A.
-Built by the same company that made test equipment and calculators (later known for their computers), the HP 59309A was intended as a "real-time clock" reference for their HP Interface Bus (later known as GPIB) minicomputers.
+Probably the oddest of all of these is the Hewlett-Packard 59309A.
+Built by the same company that made test equipment and calculators (later known for their computers), the HP 59309A was intended as a "real-time clock" reference for their HP Interface Bus (later known as General Purpose Interface Bus (GPIB), or the IEEE-488 interface) minicomputers, particularly the 9800 series.
 It has a display on the front, which uses the same sort of tiny 'bubble' digits most often seen in calculators of the time (such as the HP-35), and can display both time and date.
 It's likely that the display was put there almost as an afterthought; it's meant to be used briefly while setting the date and time, though someone replaced the momentary pushbutton display switch with an on/off toggle switch sometime before I got it.
 This allows the display to be read constantly, though the size of the digits means you have to be within a few feet to read it clearly.

 Homebrews

-I also have several Heathkit clocks, all from the mid '70s.
+I also have several Heathkit clocks, mostly from the mid '70s.
 One is an ID-1490, which is a combination clock/dual thermometer using several pairs of Panaplex gas-discharge display modules.
 The clock portion of this unit works, but there's some issues with the thermometer section.
-I also own a model GC-1094, which is basically the alarm clock section of the ID-1490, using the same Panaplex modules.
+I also own a GC-1094, which is basically a rehash of Heathkit's first digital clock offering, the GC-1005 (and akin to the alarm clock section of the ID-1490), using the same Panaplex modules.
 The display has a flickering problem, which may be due to the Panaplex modules being old, or drifted parts in the multiplexer.
-Similarly, I have a GC-1092A, which was the 'deluxe' version of the GC-1094.
+Similarly, I have a GC-1092A, which was the 'deluxe' version of the GC-1005.
 The GC-1092A has a touch-activated snooze button, a dimming feature, battery backup (can't figure out how the batteries are supposed to be installed), and an odd trapezoidal case.
 While one of the Panaplex digits has issues, the rest of the display is flicker-free, and it keeps good time.
-In addition to these, I also have a model GC-1107, which is similar to the GC-1094, but uses a more conventional fluorescent display (like the GC-1094, it's been wired to display time in a 24-hour format).
+In addition to these, I also have a GC-1107, which is similar to the GC-1094, but uses a more conventional fluorescent display (like the GC-1094, it's been wired to display time in a 24-hour format).
 Like the clock portion of the ID-1490, this unit works fine.
-One unit which stands out among these is the GC-1093.
-It uses Panaplex displays like most of my other Heathkit clocks, but was meant to be installed in a car, and runs on 12V.
+Unique among these is the GC-1093.
+It uses Panaplex displays like most of my other Heathkit clocks, but was meant to be installed in a car, and runs on 12V DC.
 It not only keeps normal time, but can be set to keep track of elapsed time during a trip or somesuch.
 I haven't done much testing yet, but it seems to work fine thus far.

 In a class by itself is the HyperClock, designed as a kit by a small company called "Skitronix" in the early '90s.
 Comprised of a octagonal printed circuit board (which has been mounted in a plexiglass-fronted homebuilt wooden case), it sports three pairs of seven-segment LED displays, 60 LEDs arranged in a circle (which can be set to display either seconds elapsed, or low/high tide) around the perimeter of the board, and four more LEDs around the seven-segment display array.
 The HyperClock is extremely versatile, offering two different time display modes: a standard hour/minute display (pictured here displaying 2:56:35AM), or an alternate mode which shows how many minutes have either elapsed since the hour began, or how many are left until the next hour begins, whichever number is lower (pictured here displaying 2:58:01AM).
 It also offers two different display change modes (normal mode, or a "flowing" mode which gives the effect of one increment fading into another).
 In addition, it sports a month/date calendar, an alarm mode with snooze function, battery backup, and even an hourly chime.
 As you can probably tell from the description above, operation of the HyperClock is rather complicated; setting the time and selecting the various displays/modes involves the use of seven mini pushbuttons mounted to the back of the circuit board, none of which are marked.
 I was able to determine which button did what through sheer trial-and-error, and even so, I still can't be sure that I've figured out everything that it can do.
 Since I wrote this, someone kindly supplied me with a manual for it, as well as a copy of the original Popular Electronics article it appeared in (if you would like a copy of these, email me using the address at the bottom of the page).